ArkinDharawat/DeepImageRanking/README.md

     This should generate `training_triplet_sample.csv` or `test_triplet_sample.csv` based on the argument provided.

+2. To implement we use a pre-trained ResNet-101 with two sub-sampling layers.
+We finetune the earlier layers of the ResNet and train the rest.
+The PyTorch implementation can be found in the file `deep_rank_net.py`
 4. To train the network run:
     ```bash
      python train_net.py --epochs 1 --optim sgd